-Like REDO but sets the debugger parameters so that any errors that occur while executing EventSpec will cause breaks.
+Similar to REDO except sets the debugger parameters so that any errors that occur while executing EventSpec will cause breaks.

-USE NEW [FOR OLD] [IN EventSpec] [Exec command]
+USE NEW [FOR OLD] [IN EventSpec]

 Substitutes NEW for OLD in the events specified by EventSpec, and redoes the result.
 NEW and OLD can include lists or symbols, etc.